SvenTiigi/SwiftKit/README.md

 <p align="center">
 SwiftKit enables you to easily generate cross platform Swift-Frameworks via your command line.<br/>
-It is the best way to start your next Open-Source Swift Framework.
+It is the best way to start your next Open-Source Swift Framework.<br/>
+Inspired by <a href="https://github.com/JohnSundell/SwiftPlate">SwiftPlate</a>
 </p>

 <br/>